Over the last few years, business process automation has been on everyone’s mind.

 Automation is a great way to take your Airtable bases to the next level.
 While Airtable native automation features can have their limits, we’ve seen that you have several options to pick from, whether it’s a dedicated automation solution or leveraging your existing tech stack.

 Using Softr, you can then create powerful web apps that sit on top of your Airtable data and automations.
-To learn more, check out our blog and join us in our user community on Slack!
+To learn more, check out our blog and join us in our user community!